Hubrec/My_blop/readme.md

 ## Project status

-The porject is on a stable version and I didn't planned to change it for now.
+The project is on a stable version and I didn't planned to change it for now.
+Since it's a evaluated project, update it after the due date dosen't really make sense either.